-A Poisson point process whose intensity is proportional to the Lebesgue measure is stationary in the sense that any translation of its atoms by a fixed vector does not change its law.
+A PPP whose intensity is proportional to the Lebesgue measure is stationary in the sense that any translation of its atoms by a fixed vector does not change its law.
 Thus without considering border effect \cite{BZ02}, any point has the same probability to be inside a triangular hole as the origin $O$.
 This probability in a homogeneous setting is also equal to the proportion of the area of triangular holes.
-We borrow part of the line of proof from \cite{LHZ12} where a similar problem is analysed.
+We borrow part of the line of proof from \cite{LHZ12} where a similar problem is analyzed.

 We consider the probability that the origin $O$ is inside a triangular hole.
 Since the length of each edge in the Rips complex must be at most $R_c$, only the nodes within $R_c$ from the origin can contribute to the triangle which bounds a triangular hole containing the origin.
-Therefore, we only need to consider the Poisson process constrained in the closed ball $B(O, R_c)$ which is also a homogeneous Poisson process with intensity $\lambda$.
+Therefore, we only need to consider the PPP constrained in the closed ball $B(O, R_c)$ which is also a homogeneous PPP with intensity $\lambda$.
 We denote this process as $\Phi$.
-In addition, $T(x, y, z)$ denotes the property that three points $x, y, z$ are within pairwise Euclidean distance $R_c$ from each other, and the origin $O$ is inside the triangular hole bounded by the triangle with these points as vertices.
+In addition, $T(x, y, z)$ denotes the property that the origin $O$ is inside the triangular hole bounded by the triangle with points $x, y, z$ as vertices.
 When $n_0, n_1, n_2$ are points of the process $\Phi$, $T(n_0, n_1, n_2)$ is also used to denote the event that the triangle formed by the nodes $n_0, n_1, n_2$ bounds a triangular hole containing the origin.